MidnightSkyUniverse/predict_customer_churn/README.md

 		https://www.kaggle.com/sakshigoyal7/credit-card-customers/code

-	and stored under ./data and the path updated in project config file
+	and stored under ./data and the path updated in project config file:

+		data_file_path = './data/BankChurners.csv'

 ### Execution of the program